MileHacker Logo

 Public & Religious Holidays

-Banks and government offices close on public holidays.
+Banks and government offices close on bank holidays.
 Tourist businesses generally remain open but may be busier.
-Some smaller local businesses may close during the low season (late summer/early fall).
+Some small local businesses may close during the quiet period (late summer/the start of autumn).

 Important Dates